AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/00-Overview.md

 **_OAuth 2.0_**

-The authorization protocol that Google Drive API requires to authenticate your app users.
+The protocol that Google Drive API requires to authenticate your app users.
 If your application uses [Google Sign-in](https://developers.google.com/identity/sign-in/web/sign-in), it handles the OAuth 2.0 flow and application access tokens.

 ## Next steps